dsorokin/aivika-distributed-test/README.md

 -- time --: [INFO] Time Server: providing the global time = Just 0.3245073142199832
 ```

 Please pay attention to the fact that the global virtual time should increase.
-It means that the distribution simulation has a progress.
+It means that the distributed simulation has a progress.

 ### Optional Imitating Connection Errors